A young child in the bath reaches for a washcloth covering a large rubber duck in shallow water.

 1. 01

-Show the duck, cover it with the washcloth, and say, "Find duck."
+Show your child the duck, cover it with the washcloth, and say, "Find duck."

 2. 02

-Let your child pull the cloth, reach under it, or grab the duck.
+Let your child pull away the washcloth or reach underneath until the duck reappears.

 3. 03